AgnieszkaDra/SewPortfolioPage/README.md

 [![React](https://img.shields.io/badge/React-61DAFB.svg?style=for-the-badge&logo=react&logoColor=black)] [![TypeScript](https://img.shields.io/badge/TypeScript-007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)]

 🖥 **Features**
-- **No subpages**:  In this project, features of product are presented without navigating to subpages.
+- **Some subpages**: In this project, all products are displayed across multiple subpages according to the collection selected by the user.
+- **Usable code**: The code is written in a way that it can serve as a full-stack shop application in the future.

 # React + TypeScript + Vite